Curtitoma lawrenciana

 Curtitoma lawrenciana is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies between 6 mm and 18 mm.

 Distribution

-This species occurs in the Chukchi Sea, Northeast Russia, in the northern part of the Sea of Japan and off the Aleutians; found at depths between 62 m and 800 m.
+This species occurs in the Chukchi Sea, Northeast Russia, Russia, in the northern part of the Sea of Japan and off the Aleutians; found at depths between 62 m and 800 m.